Decompression practice: Missed stops

+Omitted decompression procedures

 A procedure for dealing with omitted decompression stops is described in the US Navy Diving Manual.
 In principle the procedure allows a diver who is not yet presenting symptoms of decompression sickness, to go back down and complete the omitted decompression, with some extra time added to deal with the bubbles which are assumed to have formed during the period where the decompression ceiling was violated.
 Divers who become symptomatic before they can be returned to depth are treated for decompression sickness, and do not attempt the omitted decompression procedure as the risk is considered unacceptable under normal operational circumstances.

 If a decompression chamber is available, omitted decompression may be managed by chamber recompression to an appropriate pressure, and decompression following either a surface decompression schedule or a treatment table.
 If the diver develops symptoms in the chamber, treatment can be started without further delay.

 Delayed stops

 A delayed stop occurs when the ascent rate is slower than the nominal rate for a table.
 A computer will automatically allow for any theoretical ingassing of slow tissues and reduced rate of outgassing for fast tissues, but when following a table, the table will specify how the schedule should be adjusted to compensate for delays during the ascent.
 Typically a delay in reaching the first stop is added to bottom time, as ingassing of some tissues is assumed, and delays between scheduled stops are ignored, as it is assumed that no further ingassing has occurred.
+This may be considered a special case of a multi-level dive.